Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_TaxKeys_hg.md

 - *Country*
   Click the drop-down list to select the applicable EU country.
-All european countries are displayed in the list.
-If no european country is to be selected, select the **No EU tax key** option.
+All European countries are displayed in the list.
+If no European country is to be selected, select the **No EU tax key** option.

 - [SAVE & NEW]